zhousarah/azure-compute-docs/articles/impact-reporting/ViewImpacts.md

 ##### View Impacts and Insights using the Azure Portal

-To view impacts on the Azure Portal, click the overview tab on the left panel and select the subscription along with the date range.
-This would show you a time series of reported impacts on the portal.
+To view impacts on the Azure portal, click the Overview tab on the left panel and select the subscription along with the date range.

 #### [ARG](#tab/ARG/)
 ##### Queries
-To run these queries, go to the Azure Portal [ARG query blade](https://portal.azure.com/#view/HubsExtension/ArgQueryBlade)
+To run these queries, go to the Azure portal [ARG query blade](https://portal.azure.com/#view/HubsExtension/ArgQueryBlade)

 ##### Get all Impact reports that have Insights